AlexanderParker/blobify/README.md

 **Contexts:** Use `-x context-name` to apply different file filtering rules.
 Contexts are independent - they don't inherit patterns from the default section.
 Command line arguments take precedence over .blobify default switches.
 Useful for documentation-only reviews (`docs-only`), code-only analysis (`code-only`), project overviews (`index-only`), or security audits.

 **Default Directory Behaviour:** When you have a `.blobify` file in your current directory, you can run `bfy` without specifying a directory argument - it will automatically use the current directory.
 This makes it easy to set up project-specific configurations and run blobify with just `bfy --clip` or `bfy -x context-name`.

+**Suppressing Excluded Files:** By default, excluded files (those ignored by .gitignore or excluded by .blobify patterns) appear in the file contents section with placeholder messages like "[Content excluded - file ignored by .gitignore]".
+Use `--suppress-excluded` to remove these files from the contents section entirely while keeping them listed in the index.
+This creates cleaner output when you only want to see the actual content of included files.

 ## Efficient Usage